jgilfelt/android-mapviewballoons/README.markdown

 Usage
 -----

 Create a subclass of `BalloonItemizedOverlay` in the same way you would do for the base `ItemizedOverlay` class.
-Rather than overriding `onTap()` (which is already implemented and final in the subclass to invoke the balloon view display for each item tap), you override `onBalloonTap()` to handle a screen tap even on the balloon itself.
+Rather than overriding `onTap()` (which is already implemented and final in the subclass to invoke the balloon view display for each item tap), you override `onBalloonTap()` to handle a screen tap event on the balloon itself.

 The data displayed in each balloon is mapped to the title and snippet arguments you provide to the constructor of each `OverlayItem`.